Learn more about some of the department's biologists, information and education specialists, fish culturists, and support staff.

 Tom Rogers, Information and Outreach, Montpelier Office.

 Tom has been with the department since 2012.
 He has a B.A. in biology from Colby College and a M.S. in Wildlife Biology from the University of Montana.
-Tom works with department staff to document their work and release information to the public through words and images.
-He writes news releases, handles media relations, and manages the department Facebook page.
-He also works with the Management Team and Fish & Wildlife Board on programmatic, funding, and legislative initiatives.
-Tom enjoys whitewater kayaking, mountain biking, skiing, fly-fishing and hunting.
-He coaches downhill skiing in Stowe and is a member of the Stowe Mountain Rescue team, assisting people who are lost or injured in the Vermont backcountry.
+Tom works on a variety of topics, from minimizing bear-human conflicts to dessiminating information on hunting and fishing regulations to the public.
+He uses a variety of means to engage the public with issues from climate change to forest fragmentation, such as social media, public speaking, writing and photography.
+In his free time, Tom enjoys whitewater kayaking, mountain biking, skiing, fly-fishing and hunting, and is a member of the Stowe Mountain Rescue team, assisting people who are lost or injured in the Vermont backcountry.

 Contact: Montpelier Office, 802-377-2628, firstname.lastname@example.org